kivy/kivy/doc/sources/installation/installation-linux-venvs.rst

 When you app starts, Kivy uses `Mtdev <http://wiki.ubuntu.com/Multitouch>`_ to scan for available multi-touch devices to use for input.
-Access to these devices is typically restricted to users or group with the appropriate permissions.
+Access to these devices is typically restricted to users or groups with the appropriate permissions.

 If you do not have access to these devices, Kivy will log an error or warning